-In mid-February 2018, Hirschl & Adler is moving to a luxurious new gallery space in The Fuller Building at 41 East 57th Street, on the corner of Madison Avenue.
+In mid-February 2018, Hirschl & Adler moved to a luxurious new gallery space in The Fuller Building at 41 East 57th Street, on the corner of Madison Avenue.

 It is an especially fitting new home.
 Opened in September 1929, the landmark Art Deco skyscraper was the headquarters of the George A. Fuller Construction Company, which had decided to move from its former home in the Flatiron Building as the center of New York City commerce marched uptown.
 Fuller commissioned the architectural firm of Walker & Gillette for the design, and lead architect Stewart A. Walker in turn hired Elie Nadelman to produce the bas-relief sculpture over its grand 3-story-high 57th Street entrance.

-Each year, Hirschl & Adler participates in a number of outside shows including TEFAF New York, The American Art Fair, Art Basel Miami Beach, The Winter Antiques Show, The Outsider Art Fair, and more.
+Each year, Hirschl & Adler participates in a number of outside shows including TEFAF New York, The American Art Fair, Art Basel Miami Beach, The Winter Antiques Show, The Outsider Art Fair, The ADAA Art Show and more.

-Next up, we are looking forward to The Winter Antiques Show at the Park Avenue Armory in New York City, opening on Friday, January 19, and running through Sunday, January 28.
-This year, and for the first time, Hirschl & Adler will have two booths: Hirschl & Adler Galleries' outstanding collection of Neo-Classical furniture, decorative arts, and historical American paintings through 1945 will be on view at Booth 39, and Hirschl & Adler Modern will exhibit the work of Outsider artist Frank Walter, the reclusive Antiguan self-taught artist, philosopher, composer and poet.
+Next up, we are looking forward to The ADAA Art Show at the Park Avenue Armory in New York City, opening on Tuesday, February 27th and running through Sunday, March 4th.
+This year, and for the first time, Hirschl & Adler will have two booths.
+Hirschl & Adler Galleries' will present "Americans 1943, Realism and Magic Realism" to commemorate the 75th anniversary of the 1943 exhibition at the Museum of Modern Art.
+Hirschl & Adler Modern will exhibit the work of Outsider artist Frank Walter, the reclusive Antiguan self-taught artist, philosopher, composer and poet.